Osiris-Team/A/README.md

  - Encourage the use of event listeners.
  - Include a dependecy management system.

 ## Status
-No release yet, still in early development.
-Once the basics are done 1.0 will get released.
+- No release yet, still in early development.
+- Once the basics are done 1.0 will get released.

-- **Pros**
-  - Object-oriented code without performance loss.
-  - Simple and easy to learn syntax.
-- **Cons**
-  - Misses a lot of important features.
-  - Compilation takes longer since we have the extra compilation step from A to C.
+- A compiler is written in Java.

 ## Statements
 Multiple statements on a single line must be separated by a semicolon `;` otherwise